-The Centers for Disease Control and Prevention (CDC) predicts that the 2017 tick season, which goes from spring through summer and early fall will be the worst we have had in years.
-The Northeastern part of the United States had a mild winter, which one of the several factors that contribute to 2017 being a particularly bad year for tick season.
-This means that more ticks survived and reproduces, but the animals that ticks rely on for food sources such as mice, chipmunks, deer and other animals are more available.
-This is especially important for us dogs, because we are at risk for the diseases ticks carry, Here’s what you should know about the 2017 tick season.
+The Centers for Disease Control and Prevention (CDC) predicts that the 2019 tick season, which goes from spring through summer and early fall will be the worst we have had in years.
+The winters have been mild, which one of the several factors that contribute to 2019 being a particularly bad year for tick season.
+This means that more ticks survived and reproduced, and animals that ticks rely on for food sources such as mice, chipmunks, deer and other animals are more available.
+This is especially important for dogs, because we are at risk for the diseases ticks carry, Here’s what you should know about the 2019 tick season.

 Diseases that are carried by ticks:

 Lyme Disease: Infects both dogs and humans.
 Most of the time a rash forms around the tick bite, but not always.
 Eventually, fever, headache, and lethargy appear followed by more serious symptoms like inability to move parts of the face, joint pains, heart palpitations, and memory problems.
 Lyme is spread by blacklegged ticks, also known as deer ticks, as well as western blacklegged ticks.

 Rocky Mountain Spotted Fever: Symptoms include headaches, lethargy, abdominal pain, and vomiting.
 It can be severe and fatal if it isn’t treated within a few days.
 The disease is spread by the American dog tick, the brown dog tick, and the Rocky Mountain wood tick.

 Tularemia: Can be ulcerglandular or glandular.
 Ulcerglandular tularemia results in an ulcer forming around the tick bite and swollen lymph glands.
 Glandular is similar, but without an ulcer.
 Both forms come with a high fever and can be life-threatening.
 It is spread by the American dog tick, the Lone Star tick, and the Rocky Mountain wood tick.